surafiel-habib/Amharic-Poem-Wax-and-Gold-Meaning-Detector/ReadMe.txt

-The tool is developed by:
+The creators of this innovative tool are:

 1. Surafiel Habib
-2. Feven Tesfaye, and
+2. Alemayehu Ebisa
-3. Alemayehu Ebisa
+3. Feven Tesfaye

-The Amharic Poem Wax and Gold Meaning-Detector is an NLP tool designed to analyze the intricate metaphors and meanings within traditional Ethiopian poetry.
-It tries to identify and interpret the complex layers of meaning that are often present in Amharic poetry.
-With its user-friendly interface, it makes it easy for researchers, academics, and enthusiasts to delve deeper into this rich cultural tradition and gain a deeper understanding of the nuances of Amharic poetry.
-Whether you are a student or a scholar, it can be used as an initial starting point for working with it in your NLP projects and/or research.
+Introducing the "Amharic Poem Wax and Gold Meaning-Detector," an advanced Natural Language Processing (NLP) instrument meticulously crafted to dissect the intricate metaphors and nuances concealed within traditional Ethiopian poetry.
+Its primary purpose is to discern and unravel the multifaceted layers of significance that often enshroud Amharic poetry.
+With its intuitively designed interface, this tool provides an accessible gateway for researchers, scholars, and enthusiasts alike to plunge into the depths of this culturally rich tradition.
+It facilitates a profound comprehension of the subtleties woven into Amharic poetry, whether one is a diligent student or a seasoned academic.
+It also serves as a preliminary cornerstone for those embarking on NLP projects or engaging in dedicated research endeavors.

 Scope:
-Only takes into account the semantic level of the Amharic poem's context.
+The tool exclusively engages with the semantic essence embedded within Amharic poetic contexts.

-Provide an Amharic WordNet with a small number of senses and be specialized for the purpose of prototype testing.
+It offers an Amharic WordNet featuring a curated selection of senses, tailored explicitly for prototype testing purposes.

-Use only one of several techniques to obtain the wax and gold meanings, namely Word Sense Disambiguation (WSD), to solve the meaning of double-meaning words (ህብረቃል).
+Employing the technique of Word Sense Disambiguation (WSD), it proficiently addresses the challenge of deciphering dual-meaning words (ህብረቃል), a crucial component of the "wax and gold" metaphor.

 Limitations:
-It doesn't address Amharic poem that employs techniques of joining words or splitting words.
+It does not encompass Amharic poems that employ word amalgamation or segmentation techniques.

-It doesn't work for double-meaning words (ህብረቃሎች) that don’t exist in the corresponding Amharic WordNet.
+For dual-meaning words (ህብረቃሎች) absent from the corresponding Amharic WordNet, the tool's efficacy is constrained.

-In our case, when two or more dual-meaning words appear in the same Amharic poem, which is a rare occurrence, it is impossible to pinpoint the precise term dedicated to the poem.
+In instances where a rare occurrence unfolds, featuring two or more dual-meaning words within a single Amharic poem, precise identification of the specific term dedicated to the poem becomes an elusive pursuit.

-Future work can improve the limitations by providing:
+Future enhancements hold the potential to transcend these limitations through the incorporation of:

-An integrated Amharic morphological analyzer,
+An integrated Amharic morphological analyzer

-An Amharic spelling and grammar checker, and
+An Amharic spelling and grammar validation system

-An algorithmic solution for detecting the exact double-meaning word  (ህብረቃል) with its wax and gold meanings when two or more appear in a given Amharic poem.
+An algorithmic framework tailored to identify exact instances of dual-meaning words (ህብረቃል) and unveil their respective "wax and gold" interpretations, even when encountered multiple times within a given Amharic poem.

-February 2023.
+February 2023